Daniel T. Barry

 Daniel Thomas Barry (born December 30, 1953) is an American engineer, scientist, television personality, and a retired NASA astronaut.
 He was a contestant on the CBS reality television program Survivor: Panama, as well as on BattleBots on ABC.
 He was at Singularity University from 2009 to 2012, where he was co-chair of the Faculty of Artificial Intelligence and Robotics and the chair of the graduate summer program.
-He is also a co-founder of Fellow Robots, a telepresence robotics company, and the founder and president of Denbar Robotics.
+He is also a co-founder of Fellow AI, a telepresence robotics company, and the founder and president of Denbar Robotics.

 Early life and education

 Barry is a 1971 graduate of Bolton High School in Alexandria, Louisiana.
 He is a member of the Theta Chi fraternity.

 Barry graduated in 1975 with a Bachelor of Science degree in electrical engineering from Cornell University in Ithaca, New York.
-He graduated in 1980 with a Ph.D. in electrical engineering and computer science from Princeton University after completing a doctoral dissertation titled Correlated X-ray diffraction analysis and electron microscopy of photoreceptor membranes In 1982, he graduated with a Doctor of Medicine degree from Leonard M. Miller School of Medicine at the University of Miami in Coral Gables, Florida.
+He graduated in 1980 with a Doctor of Philosophy in electrical engineering and computer science from Princeton University after completing a doctoral dissertation titled Correlated X-ray diffraction analysis and electron microscopy of photoreceptor membranes.
+In 1982, he graduated with a Doctor of Medicine degree from the Miller School of Medicine at the University of Miami in Miami.